Common Signs of Hernias

 What is a Hernia?

 Hernias occur suddenly or over time, where there is a weakness or opening in the abdominal muscular wall.
 This area is called the peritoneum, and its main purpose is to keep abdominal organs in place.
-When a hole or weakness exists here, organs and tissues can push forward and create an uncomfortable bulge.
+When a hole or weakness exists in the abdominal wall muscles, organs and tissues can push forward and create an uncomfortable bulge.

 Hernias are simple for doctors to diagnose, but there are a few different types.